 Digital Ads

-Digital ad campaigns can make it easier for your firm to be seen online – they’re also a relatively passive way to market your RIA.
+Digital ad campaigns can make it easier for your firm to be seen online, and they’re also a relatively passive way to market your RIA.
 You can create an ad, set your advertising budget and then monitor the results.
 You don’t have to create social media posts or write any blog content.
-According to Schwab, 85% of firms who used digital ads in 2024 were able to generate leads from their campaigns.
+According to Schwab, 85% of firms that used digital ads in 2024 were able to generate leads from their campaigns.

 In terms of where to post ads, you have plenty of options, including: